wyvernbw/the-kingless-knights-survival-book/content/Combat Options.md

 For more information, see [[New Effects#Critical Hits]].

+## Stance Actions

+Some weapons allow for special actions.
+These actions consume **stance slots** (similar to spell slots).
+You have a number stance slots equal to your level.
+Stance slots replenish after long rests.
+At 0 stance slots, using stance actions put you on the backfoot: for 2 turns, any hit made against you is a critical hit.

+Stance actions **do not** work with the 'Extra Attack' feature, or any feature that requires an attack to be made.

 ## Combat insight

 A combatant can perform an insight check to determine the armor window of a